 2. Cooked Eggs

-Raw eggs are a no-no for both people and cats, but cooked eggs are a different story.
+Raw eggs are a no-no for people and cats, but cooked eggs are different.

 As with meat, preparation is key: never give your cat raw or seasoned eggs.
 Raw eggs could give your cat salmonella, which can be deadly, and common seasonings like garlic and onion are poisonous for cats.